-Arduino Projects: Android Phone-Controlled Robot - Electronics For You
+Phone Controlled Robot Using Arduino | Full Projects with Source Code

 Android smartphones are undoubtedly the most popular gadgets these days.
 You will find various apps on the Internet that exploit inbuilt hardware in these mobile phones, such as Bluetooth and Wi-Fi, to control other devices.
-Presented here is a robot that can be controlled using an app running on an Android phone.
+Presented here is a phone controlled robot that can be controlled via an app on your mobile.
 The control commands are sent via Bluetooth and the robot has such features as:

 1. It can be controlled from Android smartphones by touch or voice commands